engcang/turtlebot2/MATLAB-Kinematic position Control/README.md

-Controlling the real robot via ROS into wanted position using kinematic error modeling's input velocities
+#Controlling the real robot via ROS into wanted position
+#using kinematic error modeling's input velocities
+##referred to paper :